What does it look like?

 If you take too much nitrous oxide you risk falling unconscious and/or suffocating from the lack of oxygen.
 People have died this way.

 Other risks include:

-- Heavy regular use of nitrous oxide can lead to deficiency of vitamin B12 and to a form of anaemia.
-The severe B12 deficiency can lead to serious nerve damage in some cases, which causes tingling and numbness n the fingers and toes and other extremities, and even difficulties with walking and pains in affected areas.
-Regular use may also depress formation of white blood cells.
+- Heavy regular use of nitrous oxide can lead to a deficiency of vitamin B12 and to a form of anaemia.
+Severe B12 deficiency can lead to serious nerve damage, causing tingling and numbness in the fingers and toes.
+This can be very painful and make walking difficult.

-Mixing nitrous oxide with alcohol is especially dangerous as it can increase the risks associated with both substances and can lead to an increased risk of accidents or death.
+Mixing nitrous oxide with alcohol is especially dangerous as it can increase the risks associated with both substances and can lead to an increased risk of accidents.

 It may be possible to become psychologically dependent on nitrous oxide, meaning that users develop an increased desire to keep using it despite the harm it may cause, but the evidence on this is limited.